Connell, Washington: Early settlement

-By this time the town rivaled Pasco in importance in Franklin County.
+By this time, the town rivaled Pasco in importance in Franklin County.
 Unfortunately, much of the business district was destroyed by fire in July 1905.
 The destroyed sections were quickly rebuilt using brick.
 Connell was officially incorporated on November 28, 1910.
 Dryland wheat farming was the lifeblood of Connell through most of the twentieth century.

-Today
+Present day

-The primary industrial base is food processing, agricultural chemicals, and the Coyote Ridge Corrections Center, a minimum and medium-security correctional facility that is capable of holding 2600 offenders.
+The primary industrial base is agricultural chemicals and the Coyote Ridge Corrections Center, a minimum and medium-security correctional facility that is capable of holding 2600 offenders.
 The community is also home to the North Franklin School District where there is a high school, junior high, grade school and administration offices.

 In 1998 the city approved a "water system plan" that would include the purchase of additional water rights to secure water for future growth in residential, commercial and industrial activities.
-By 2007 the water system plan was completed.
+By 2007, the water system plan was completed.
 New waterlines had been installed to replace aging pipes, reservoirs were upgraded and additional wells were brought into the system.

-During the last ten years, the city has rebuilt Columbia Avenue, the main thoroughfare, and reconstructed its industrial streets, and received a grant award to reconstruct a portion of Clark Street.
+Continuing the community's infrastructure overhaul, the city also rebuilt Columbia Avenue, the main thoroughfare, and reconstructed its industrial streets, and received a grant award to reconstruct a portion of Clark Street.
 This roadway connects the downtown to Highway 260 on the west side of town, and serves the junior and senior high schools and administration buildings for the school district.
-Several businesses have left the city (Akins Food, B&H clothing, Tru-Value Hardware and Les Schwab Tire) and very few new businesses have been established.
+Several businesses have left the city and very few new businesses have been established.